Port Filtering With BrowseControl

 What Ports Need to Be Left Open?

-- Product Documentation: Consult the manuals of any software and hardware used in your organization and see if they require specific ports to be left open.
+- Product Documentation: Consult the manuals of any software and hardware used in your organization and see if they require particular TCP/UDP ports to be left open.

 - Netstat & Resource Monitor: Use a netstat command and Windows resource monitor to identify ports that are currently in use by a specific computer.

-- Trial & Error: If you only use internet-connected computers and have no other special needs, try blocking all ports except for port 80 (HTTP internet) and port 443 (HTTPS internet).
+- Trial & Error: If you only use internet-connected computers and have no other special needs, try blocking all ports except for port 80 (HTTP) and port 443 (HTTPS).
 Test all services and applications in your organization to see if there are any connection issues and monitor IT support tickets for any unforeseen issues.

 - Research Ports: If you need to perform special actions such as file transfers over FTP or hosting your own email servers you’ll need to consult this list to see the ports that are required by each of them.